ahammer/DogPuter/README.md

 # DogPuter

 A simple Pygame-based application designed to run on a Raspberry Pi that allows dogs to interact with buttons and joysticks to trigger sounds, images, and videos.
+Features text-to-speech commands and smooth transitions between media.

 ## Overview